TimoSaemann/ENet/Tutorial/README.md

 	$ cmake ..
 	$ make all -j8 && make pycaffe

-You can also consult the generic ['Caffe installation guide'](http://caffe.berkeleyvision.org/installation.html) for further help.
+You can also consult the generic [Caffe installation guide](http://caffe.berkeleyvision.org/installation.html) for further help.
 If you like to compile with __make__, please uncomment the following line in the Makefile.config

 	$ WITH_PYTHON_LAYER := 1